thismarvin/pystocks/README.md

 ## Strategy
 The strategy mainly revolves around the MACD indicator, but also takes advantage of the RSI indicator and a long EMA.

-A buy signal is detected when both the MACD value and MACD Signal are negative and increasing.
-Once a buy signal is detected it will be confirmed if the long EMA appears to be increasing, the last value of the MACD Histogram is above a certain threshold, and the RSI indicator is less than a certain threshold.
-A sell signal is detected when both the MACD value and MACD Signal are decreasing and the MACD value is less than the MACD Signal.
+A buy signal is detected when the MACD value is less than the MACD Signal, the MACD value is increasing, and the MACD Signal appears to be starting to increase.
+Once a buy signal is detected it will be confirmed if the long EMA appears to be starting to increase and the RSI indicator is less than 60.
+A sell signal is detected if your target profit is reached, your maximum loss risk is reached, or when the MACD value, the MACD Signal, and the long EMA are decreasing.

 By default the strategy will suggest a buy signal between 10:30 AM EST and 3:30 PM EST. A sell signal will be suggested at any time as long as a buy signal exists prior.
 This is a day trading strategy, so a sell signal will be suggested at close if a buy signal has not been closed yet.

-In general the strategy seems to provide decent entry points, but slightly late exit points. **Results may vary across different stocks**.
-Tweaks to the strategy are encouraged!
+**Only invest as much money as you are willing to lose**.
+Technical Analysis is not always right.
+In fact, tweaking this strategy is encouraged!